Editorial Policies

 The International Committee of Medical Journal Editors defines a conflict of interest as follows, “A conflict of interest exists when professional judgment concerning a primary interest (such as patients’ welfare or the validity of research) may be influenced by a secondary interest (such as financial gain).”

-Any situation (financial relationships, employment, consultancies, stock ownership, honoraria, paid expert testimony, etc.) that may affect author’s opinion, assessment, and interpretation of results and lead to information hiding and distortion or their misrepresentation may be considered a conflict of interest.
+Any situation (financial relationships, employment, consultancies, stock ownership, honoraria, paid expert testimony, etc.) that may affect the author(s) opinion, assessment, and interpretation of results and lead to information hiding and biases or their misrepresentation may be considered a conflict of interest.

 If hiding of a conflict of interest is revealed, it may be a reason for rejecting a manuscript.

-The information about the conflict of interests is published in any article.
+The information about the Conflict of Interests is published in each article.

 The Journal follows the COPE guidelines in investigation of an undisclosed conflict of interest.